YOUR GUIDE TO TRANSFER SWITCHES

 (DPDT) "break before make".
 Double throw means you can place (throw) it into two positions ("off" position is not counted).
 Double pole means it transfers both line wires (poles).
 The neutral is normally continuous and does not have to be switched unless your genset is equipped with a GFCI and has its neutral wire bonded to chassis.
 "Break before make" means it disconnects load from one source before connecting it to another one.
 Older 2-wire 120 volt residential systems require a single-pole double throw switch.
 The TS generally should be installed within 2 feet of the main service panel and within 30 feet of your genset inlet box

 should have three positions: LINE, OFF and GEN. When switching between LINE and GEN, they always pass through the OFF position.
 Such break prevents arcing or short circuits during the transition.
 If power rating of your genset is not sufficient to feed the entire house, you may install an additional distribution panel (a sub-panel

 ) for the essential lines your want to backup.
 This sub-panel will then be wired to the transfer system.
 Many commercially available TS come already with a pre-wired sub-panel.

 TRANSFER SWITCH TYPES

-Generator transfer systems can be manual, automatic, or a combination of manual and automatic.
+Generator transfer systems can be manual, automatic, or a combination of both.

 The wiring diagram below shows an example of connecting a 4-prong portable generator to the house wiring via a DPDT switch for a 3-wire 120/240 V service.
 The dotted lines symbolically show the metal cases.
 In this diagram neutral is not grounded inside the genset.
 For simplicity an inlet is not shown.

 All the information in this site is provided for reference purpose only and does not constitute a professional or legal advice.
 See complete Disclaimer linked below.
-For the wiring and installation requirements refer to National Electric Code®, local codes, and your product manual.
+For the wiring and installation requirements refer to National Electric Code® 2014, local codes, and your product manual.